Join our mailing list!

 Posts Tagged ‘ Uighur cuisine ’

 As if inspired by the image of a pizza-maker spinning dough on his finger like a basketball and tossing it in the air, lagman-makers have a similar choreography that includes a deep swing, a flip and a smack of the thick braid of noodles.
-But unlike pizza dough, lagman noodles have escaped mass production; they are handmade by definition.
-As fat and chewy as udon at certain points and thin like spaghetti at others, a bowl of lagman is full of surprises.
-The generous topping of sautéed finely-chopped lamb, fresh red and green peppers that came with the suyru lagman (guyru lagman comes with a more chunky variety of the same ragu) was a delicious and spicy change of pace from the milder Turkish palate.
+But unlike pizza dough, lagman have escaped mass production; they are handmade by definition.
+A bowl of lagman noodles – which are as fat and chewy as udon at certain points and as thin as spaghetti at others – is full of surprises.
+The generous topping of sautéed finely chopped lamb and fresh red and green peppers that came with the suyru lagman (guyru lagman comes with a more chunky variety of the same ragout) was a delicious and spicy change of pace from the milder Turkish palate.

 “This is a good lagman.
 I’m sweating,” said Roberts.